 If you have an HSA when you sign up for Medicare, you can't contribute to your HSA once your Medicare coverage begins.
-However, you may use money that's already in your HSA after you enroll in Medicare to help pay for deductibles, premiums, copayments, or coinsurance.
 If you contribute to your HSA after your Medicare coverage starts, you may have to pay a tax penalty.
+If you'd like to continue your contribution to your HSA, you shouldn't apply for Medicare, Social Security, or RRB benefits.